DBA Questions To Ask A Vendor

 - What should I expect to see for performance characteristics?
 (I/O, Mem, CPU utilization)

-- What sort of performance issues have your support folks commonly dealt with in similar environments?
+- What sort of performance issues have your support folks commonly dealt with in similar environments to ours?

 - Does your application support and is it certified to communicate with a SQL Cluster? (again may sound stupid when you think about clustering and SQL with an instance only active on one node anyway)